Kultrol/Kultrol-Portfolio/README.md

+# Work on site has been postponed until further notice.

-# NOTICE - SITE IS TRANSITIONING FROM CREATE-REACT-APP -> CREATE-NEXT-APP
+## NOTICE - SITE IS TRANSITIONING FROM CREATE-REACT-APP -> CREATE-NEXT-APP
-# COMPLETING FUNCTIONALITY BY THE END OF JULY

-## Current link to site is a preivously unfinished build -> http://kultrol.herokuapp.com

 ## MAJOR 1 - FUNCTIONALITY